L ak

 Is the installer safe?

-The installer was generated with Microsoft's official Keyboard Layout Creator (MSKLC).
+The layout DLL itself was generated with Microsoft's official Keyboard Layout Creator (MSKLC), then packaged with Inno Setup so it works on modern Windows.
 It contains a single small DLL that maps key codes to characters — it doesn't run in the background, log keystrokes, or talk to the network.
-Windows SmartScreen warns about it because the file isn't signed by a major commercial code-signing authority, not because anything in it is harmful.
+Windows SmartScreen (and Smart App Control) warn about it because the file isn't signed by a major commercial code-signing authority, not because anything in it is harmful.

 What if I don't like it?